SharkPlush/Aeon-AC-update-detection/README.md

  - No polling.

  TODO:

+ - If the the battery state is unknown create a fallback.

  - Support devices with multiple batteries though I have no idea how they work.
    - In beta https://github.com/SharkPlush/Aeon-AC-update-detection/tree/Multi-Battery-Beta (read the desc on the beta page)